 The IE Internship program introduces students to the intersection of civic engagement, entrepreneurship and cross disciplinary studies.
 This holistic approach to academia is helping redefine the higher education experience for many underrepresented students.
 Learn more about the significance of this model.

 “Never has it been more important to foster partnerships among all types of public and private entities.
-The Intellectual Entrepreneurship program leverages collaborations to meaningful effect, finding the confluence of common sense and common will.” – E. Gordon Gee, Ohio State University President
+The Intellectual Entrepreneurship program leverages collaborations to meaningful effect, finding the confluence of common sense and common will.” – E. Gordon Gee, West Virginia University President

 In 2006 IE became part of the newly created Division of Diversity & Engagement (DDCE), a vice presidential portfolio dedicated to integrating diversity into the core mission of the university and integrating community engagement into teaching, research and service.